JarcaAndrei/GoogleMeet-AutoJoiner-GUI/README.md

   https://kapwi.ng/w/fzWPgyGe
 # Installation
   pip install -r requirements.txt
+  You need to put chromedriver on the specified path and always check for the new version of chrome

 # Usage
   After the installations, you need to input your real e-mail and password and then add a meeting record, edit/delete with the id you get from the records query, start, stop, everything is pretty self-explanatory in the ui